Skip to Content

 Tartiflette is a warm treat

 Tartiflette – While it’s not Belgian in origin, tartiflette is one of the most popular dishes in the Belgium Christmas markets.
-Made in giant skillets that look like paella pans, tartiflette is a warm, filling dish made with potatoes, cheese, lardons, onions, and white wine.
-It’s the perfect comfort food for a day at the markets.
+Made in giant skillets that look like paella pans, tartiflette is a filling dish made with potatoes, cheese, lardons, onions, and white wine.
+It’s the perfect comfort food.

-Gluhwein/Vin chaud – The most popular drink at the Christmas markets is gluhwein.
-Hot mulled wine infused with spices like cinnamon and cloves, it’s the perfect thing to keep you warm.
+Gluhwein/Vin chaud – The most popular drink at the Christmas markets is gluhwein–hot mulled wine infused with spices like cinnamon and cloves.

 Waffles– Waffles are practically synonymous with Brussels, but did you know there’s no such thing as a Belgian waffle?
 Instead, look for the sweeter, more compact Liege waffle or a fluffier Brussels waffle.
 Either way, make sure you’re getting a hot, freshly made one—not one that’s been sitting around awhile.
 If you can’t find what you’re looking for in the market, head to Maison Dandoy for a delicious treat.